livieris/The_Judge/README.md

-# JUDGE
+# base_server
-a MEAN server stack using MySQL, PassportJS, and Sequelize
+a sample MEAN server stack using MySQL, PassportJS, and Sequelize

 ###To start
-npm install in project folder
+npm install in project

 ###set config
 set config file to match sql db